wpswings/mwb-bookings-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 3.8.0 - Released on 29 August 2025 =
+= 3.9.0 - Released on 24 September 2025 =

-* New: Optimize all Cost of different calendar with WooCommerce date format.
+* New: Work availability with global calendar in calendar selecting availability and unavailability.
+* New : Create form and attach them to global calendars.
-* New: Latest compatibility With WP[6.8.2] and WC[10.1.1].
+* New: Latest compatibility With WP[6.8.2] and WC[10.2.1].